 Quarantine and isolation spaces are critical in the event of positive cases on campus.
 Several areas in Reiver Village, Reiver Suites I, and Reiver Suites II have been designated as quarantine/isolation spaces for residents who have contracted the virus.
-Quarantine procedures will be available to residents who are exposed or test positive.
+Quarantine procedures will be available to residents who are exposed, test positive, or showing symptoms.
 Failure to comply with quarantine procedures may result in the cancellation of your housing contract.

-Welcome Week is August 13-21, 2020!
-Welcome Week events include ThinkFast Trivia, Game Truck, speed friending, an outdoor movie, and more.
-All events will allow for social distancing and any indoor events will require that students wear face coverings.
+All campus life events will allow for social distancing and any indoor events will require that students wear face coverings.
 Most of our programs are scheduled to take place in person, but we will have virtual events throughout the year as well.
 Students are encouraged to attend events they are comfortable with.
 For information on upcoming events, follow Campus Life on Twitter and Instagram @IWCC_CampusLife.

 The Dr. John and Jean Marshall Wellness Center is open!
-Current hours are 6am-6pm Monday-Friday.
-Hours for the fall semester start on August 13,2020, and are 6am-11pm Monday-Friday, and 12-8pm Saturday and Sunday.
-Intramural sports and group fitness classes are pending.
-Students are not required to wear face coverings in the facility but are expected to sanitize their hands upon entering and sanitize any equipment they use.
-Make sure you check out mywellness.iwcc.edu for updates on intramurals and group fitness classes.
+Hours for the spring semester, starting January 11, 2021, are 7am-10pm Monday-Friday, and 12-8pm Saturday and Sunday.
+Students are required to wear face coverings in the facility and are expected to sanitize their hands upon entering.
+Students are expected to sanitize any equipment they use, and Wellness Center staff are making regular rounds to sanitize all equipment on a daily basis.
+Intramurals and group fitness classes are taking place!
+Check out mywellness.iwcc.edu for updates and registration information.